Water heater lifespan

-Water heater lifespan is on average 8 to 12-years, with replacement generally recommended at 10 years.
+The water heater lifespan is on average 8 to 12 years, with replacement generally recommended at 10 years.
 There are two exceptions: gas water heaters last approximately 6 to 8 years and tankless water heaters can last 20 years or more.
 If you need to replace your water heater, there are many reasons why tankless water heaters are the way to go.
-You can read more about them here.

 Important factors to consider a Water Heater Lifespan